SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 Introduction
 ============

-VexiiRiscv is the next generation of VexRiscv, enabling things which are not possible with the current VexRisc framework.
+VexiiRiscv is the next generation of VexRiscv, enabling things which are not possible with the current VexRiscv framework.
 The new VexiiRiscv framework:

 - Supports both the 32 bit and the 64 bit Risc-V Instruction sets.
 - Supports more parallelism with optional: